Conveyor Technologies for Industrial Ovens | ITS TECH TALK

 - Vacuum conveyors

 However, many of these conveyor types are not viable solutions in the presence of heat.
-High process temperatures limit conveyance materials and eventually dictate that conveyor drive components (i.e. bearings, drive chain, and motors) must be located outside of the heated zone completely.
-There is a reason that flat wire and woven mesh belt conveyors, as well as various chain and roller type conveyors are used extensively by thermal processing experts.
+High process temperatures limit conveyance material options and eventually force drive components (ie: bearings, drive chain and motors) outside the heated zone completely.
+There are four types of conveyors that are commonly used in heat processing applications; flat wire, woven belt, chain and roller.

 Flat Wire Belt Conveyors